bronson/teensy-metal/pwm/README.md

 Uses PWM to output "breathing" lights on pins B5 and B6.

-Timer0: 8 bit (8 bit prescaler or T0 pin)
-Timer1: 16 bit (prescaler or T1 pin)
-Timer2: 8 bit (10 bit prescaler or TOSC1 or TOSC1/TOSC2 (crystal) pins, asynchronous operation)
-      (async means that outputs can appear independent of being clocked by MCU)
-Timer3: 16 bit (prescaler only?)

 The Teensy++ 2.0 has two pwm modes: fast and phase-correct.
-Fast just uses a sawtooth wave, counting up from 0 to TOP For 8-bit timer, TOP is either FF or OCRA depending on setting of WGM OCRA is a bug right?
+Fast just uses a sawtooth wave, counting up from 0 to TOP For 8-bit timer, TOP is either FF or OCRA depending on setting of WGM
+> All occurrences of OCRA in the docs are wrong?
 Is that supposed to be OCR0A?

-Available OC pins on the Teensy++ 2.0:
+Available output compare pins on the Teensy++ 2.0:
-  OC0A OC0B       -- timer/counter 0
+- OC0A OC0B -- works with  8-bit timer/counter 0 (8 bit prescaler or T0 pin)
-  OC1A OC1B OC1C  --
-  OC2A OC2B
+- OC1A OC1B OC1C -- works with 16 bit timer/counter 1 (prescaler or T1 pin)  also ICP1 to use external trigger to capture clock value
+- OC2A OC2B -- works with  8 bit timer/counter 2 (8 bit prescaler or TOSC1 or TOSC1/TOSC2, async)
-  OC3A OC3B OC3C
+- OC3A OC3B OC3C -- works with 16 bit timer/counter 3, same as OC1?   also ICP3

-The rogues gallery of 8-bit timer registers:
+The rogues gallery of 8-bit timer0 registers:
+{{{
   TCNT0 -- current timer value.  controlled using TCCR0A and TCCR0B
     writing to TCNT0 clears compare match.
-  OC0A OC0B OC1A etc. -- output compare output pins
+  OC0A OC0B etc. -- output compare output pins
     set up OC0x before setting DDR for the pin output OCR0A OCR0B -- output compare register, continuously compared to TCNT0 match generates an output compare interrupt or a waveform on the OC0x pin